emanuelquerty/phpCMS/README.md

-# phpCMS
+# PHP Content Management Sytem (CMS)

-- A PHP content management system (CMS) for writing blogs
+- A PHP content management system for writing blogs

 - where users can view blog posts, create accounts and write their own blog posts as well